Suckapunch (album): Composition and lyrics

 Musically, Suckapunch has been described as rock, incorporating electronic flourishes.
 Vocalist Josh Franceschi said VI "felt like we were sparring with the idea of the next step for the band", while Suckapunch "feels like we're there".
 He explained that the band was more comfortable utilizing elements of hip hop and R&B into their sound, without it coming across as contrived.
 The band wrote the majority of the tracks alone, but employed additional writers on a few tracks: Nick Hodgson on "Beautiful Way"; Julian Emery and Jim Irvin on "Suckapunch"; Mark Jackson and Ian Scott on "Kill the Mood"; and Corey Sanders and Jon Maguire on "Adrenaline".
 Sanders had been a long-term fan of the band, having met them a decade prior and told them he would eventually write a song with them.
 Some of the songs originated while the band was touring their fifth studio album Night People (2017), which were intentionally left off VI.
 Discussing the album's title, said Franceschi: "We're coming back here, no fear, we're just gonna go for it [...]
 You Me at Six making music with zero fear with the handbrake off".

 The opening track, "Nice to Me", is an industrial rock and garage rock song that sets the tone for the rest of the album, complete with glitchy percussion and synthesizer work.
-The song was one of the last songs done during the demoing phase prior to visiting Thailand; the demo was made at Heyler's home studio and consisted of ideas for an intro, verse and chorus sections.
+The song was one of the last songs done during the demoing phase prior to visiting Thailand; the demo was made at Helyer's home studio and consisted of ideas for an intro, verse and chorus sections.
 Despite its incomplete state, Franceschi said it felt like an opener to an album.
 The title phrase originates from one of the staff members at Karma Sound, when answering a question would say "only if you're nice to me".
 Franceschi came up with a number of the lyrics when he was swimming in a pool; when they were recording guitars for it, Franceschi spent 15–20 minutes working on the rest of the words, after having watched The People v.
 O. J. Simpson: American Crime Story (2016).
 "Make Me Feel Alive", which was almost titled "A/S/L", talks about having control, losing it, and then eventually reclaiming it.
-It dates back to June–July 2019 when Franceschi was at Flint's residence and the latter showed the former an early version of the track that he worked on with Heyler.
+It dates back to June–July 2019 when Franceschi was at Flint's residence and the latter showed the former an early version of the track that he worked on with Helyer.
 The guitars and drums were recorded with varispeed, which can make instruments sound like they have been sampled.
 It is the band's heaviest song since "Bite My Tongue" on their third studio album Sinners Never Sleep (2011), and is driven by Flint's breakbeats.